hapv3/neural-compiler/README.md

 format.
 See the Output format [CLI Option](OPTIONS.md) for more information.
 This does not contain CPU parts of the network and so cannot be used for converting TFLite to TOSA.

+Raw output includes tensor quantization metadata in the `.npz` output.

 #### Warnings